alex-kolmakov/divelog-autoreport/README.md

 **Load data** -> **Train model** -> **Batch inference**.

-When running training pipeline there is an option sneak peek into MLflow UI by visiting forwarded port(or localhost:8012 if you are running locally) and see the model training process and check out training metrics and resulting model in the registry.
+When running training pipeline there is an option to sneak peek into MLflow UI by visiting forwarded port (or localhost:8012 if you are running locally).
+You can check out model training process and metrics as well as resulting model in the registry.
 Check out video below on how to do it in the Codespace:

 https://github.com/user-attachments/assets/3bdc2e1f-0dc2-4a1b-9c41-f710c6c51d45